BlackBoxVision/react-native-mercadopago-px/README.md

 use_modular_headers!
 ```

-With those steps fully completed, you should be able to build the app correctly.
+With those steps fully completed, you should be able to build the IOS app accordangly.

 ## Library Usages